top of page

 Olivia Kim, PhD

-I am a scientist at Princeton University with broad interests in psychology and neuroscience.
+I am a scientist and assistant professor at Bates College.
+I have a broad interest in the intersection of psychology and neuroscience.
 My research is on how we learn new movements and how we adjust movements to new situations.
 My goal is to study how people with FMD learn new movements and if there are differences to people without FMD.

 https://okim.page/